morlandi/django-htmx-forms/README.md

 While it's useful and necessary for the rendering of the form in a standalone page, it's rather disturbing in the modal dialog.

-So, we'll hide it, and use the "Save" button from the footer instead;
+So we look for it in the element conventionally identified by the class `form-submit-row`, and if found we will hide and replace it with the "Save" button from the modal footer.
-here, the convention used is that the button is characterized by the class `form-submit-row`.

 ```javascript
 // use footer save button, if available